-As of March 19, 2018, only four people have been banned from commenting on the page.
+As of March 30, 2019, only six people have been banned from commenting on the page.

 Standish Voice will also use Question And Answer sessions to put over information, primarily about the Neighbourhood Plan, to make sure truthful information is given out.

 Other websites and individuals are putting out highly misleading views and we want our Facebook followers to have the correct information.